Eye Injuries and Prevention Safety Talk

 - Always wear approved safety glasses, face shield, or goggles when needed.
 The type of PPE needed will depend on the work task.
 Three out of every five victims of eye injuries on the job were not wearing any eye protection.

-- If there is welding activities going on, wear proper eye protection and ensure there is a protective barrier in place to protect other employees in the area from UV exposure.
+- If there are welding activities going on, wear proper eye protection and ensure there is a protective barrier in place to protect other employees in the area from UV exposure.

 - If you get a chemical in your eyes, remove your contacts if there is any in and begin to rinse your eyes out.